de-jcup/eclipse-plumago/README.md

 _Interesting point: E3 plugins don't have this problem because they don't have dependency injection.
 So if you're thinking about migrating plugins from e3 to e4, you have to worry about the fact that old versions of Eclipse could then become no longer supported by your plugin!_

+## Installation
+Use Eclipse marketplace integration or look at https://marketplace.eclipse.org/content/plumago

 ## Usage
 Select a java class inside the project explorer and open the context menu